top of page

 2. A valid ID.
 If you are requesting a new certificate on behalf of the registered owner, you will need a completed authorization form

-You can also order a duplicate copy online.
+You can also order a duplicate copy online through the Alberta government portal.

 All About Commercial Vehicle Registrations